 Choose Sensible Shoes

-Make sure to wear only comfortable and cushioned sneakers.
+Make sure to wear only comfortable shoes.
 The last thing you need is to injure your good leg because of insensible shoes.
-Remember, your good leg has a lot more responsibility and weight bearing down on it right now — give it as much support as you can.
+Remember, your good leg has a lot more responsibility and weight bearing down on it right now—give it as much support as you can.

 Adjust for Height Changes